-2016 Farmland Value Survey Iowa State University
+2019 Farmland Value Survey Iowa State University

 The survey is intended to provide information on general land value trends, geographical land price relationships, and factors influencing the Iowa land market.
 The survey is not intended to provide a direct estimate for any particular piece of property.

 Participants in the survey are asked to estimate the value of high-, medium-, and low-quality land in their county.
 Comparative sales and other factors are taken into account by the respondents in making these value estimates.
 This survey is the only data source that provides an annual land value estimate at the county level for each of the 99 counties in Iowa.
-In addition, this survey provides estimates of high-, medium-, and low- quality land at the crop reporting districts and state level.
+In addition, this survey provides estimates of high-, medium-, and low- quality land at the crop reporting district and state level.

-The 2016 state average for all quality of land was estimated to be $7,183 per acre as of November 2016.
-This is a decrease of $450 per acre from November 2015, and a 5.9 percent decline.
+The 2019 state average for all quality of land was estimated to be $7,432 per acre as of November 1, 2019.
+This is an increase of $168 per acre from Nov.
+2018, and a 2.3% increase.

-Major factors Influencing the Real Estate Market
+Major factors Influencing the Farmland Market

 Number of Sales Compared to Previous Year

 Twenty-five percent of respondents reported lower sales in 2019 relative to one year ago.
 On the other end of the spectrum, just 27% reported more sales, and 48% reported the same level of sales in 2019 relative to 2018.

 The 2019 survey asked respondents what percent of the land was sold to five categories of buyers: existing local farmers, existing relocating farmers, new farmers, investors, or other.

 The majority of farmland sales, 72%, were to existing farmers, of which existing local farmers capture 70% of land sales.
 Only 2% of sales were to existing relocating farmers.
 Investors represented 21% of land sales.
 New farmers represented 5% of sales, and other purchasers were 2% of sales.